Skip to content

 Birding the Dominican Republic

-According to the Birds of the Dominican Republic and Haiti (See Useful Reading) approximately 306 bird species have been reported on Hispaniola (although this has since been superseded with new observations with a total of 319).
+According to the Birds of the Dominican Republic and Haiti (See Useful Reading) approximately 306 bird species have been reported on Hispaniola (although this has since been superseded with new observations with a total of 329).
 About half of these are migrants, including vagrants and rare migrants.
 The rest are resident birds.
-Among the residents are 31 strict endemic species not found anywhere else in the world.
+Among the residents are 33 endemic species.
 They include such abundant birds as the Hispaniolan Woodpecker and the Palmchat, and other rare and spectacular treats as the Bay-breasted Cuckoo, Hispaniolan Crossbill, and La Selle’s Thrush.
 Perhaps the rarest of all is the highly endangered Ridgway’s Hawk.
 The only endemic Hispaniola bird species not seen (or very rarely seen) in the DR is the Grey-crowned Palm Tanager, restricted mainly to Southwestern Haiti.

 In addition to the island endemics are about 20 regional endemic species, which are bird species only found in the Caribbean region.
 For example, the world’s second smallest bird, the Vervain Hummingbird is very common here, and is also found in Jamaica, and the Red-legged Thrush is a very handsome species found on Hispaniola, Puerto Rico, Cuba, the Bahamas, and several other small islands.